-ENGL 436 Cross-cultural Communication (3)
+Cross-cultural Communication (3)

 A study of the relationship between culture and communication, and the ways culture influences values and perceptions.
-Discussions and activities help students develop analytical and communication skills, which enable them to interact with cultural sensitivity and communicate effectively in an intercultural, interethnic, and cross-gender contexts.
+Discussions and activities help students develop analytical and communication skills, which enable them to interact with cultural sensitivity and communicate effectively in intercultural, interethnic, and cross-gender contexts.

-ENGL 437 Sociolinguistics (3)
+ENGL 437 Socioilnguistics (3)

 An examination of the relationship between language and social and cultural influences such as national and ethnic origin, social class, education, gender, age, sub-culture and affiliation.
-Prerequisite: ENGL 230.